camilotejeiro/kicad_cat_library/kicad_cat_library_conventions.md

     + 6 mil

 * Default drawing grid: **50 mils** (default for Eeschema)
-    But you can use any increment of 10 mils as necessary:
+    But you can use any increment of 10 mils as necessary e.g:
     + 40 mil
     + 30 mil ... etc.
-    For example when drawing resistors, capacitors, transistors ...etc, you need finer details.
+    When drawing resistors, capacitors, transistors ...etc,
+    you need finer details.

     _However, make sure to preserve all other pin placement and symbol guidelines._